fhrazib/coding-exercises/notes/2/README.md

 Class also could be think as user defined (or derived) data type.
 While the programming language provided data type like `int`, `float` etc could represent simple real world data like - number of doors/wheels in a `Car`, age of a person, but they can not represent real world complex data like `Car`.
 Because car has both - attribute and behaviors.
 OOP give you the opportunity to make a complex data type for `Car` using class.
 That's why class is often called user defined data type or derived data type.

 #### Object
 Object is the instance of class.
-It is the

 Object could also think as class type data.
 You define a class - `Car` as your complex data type.
 Now you can create your own data from that data type `Car` that will reside in memory.